zandi/ebpf-stack-pivot-detection/whitepaper.md

 (standard deviation 2.5%).

-Based on this an estimate of 5%-10% overhead for various workloads seems reasonable, with some lucky workloads being negligible.
+Based on this an estimate of 5%-10% overhead for various workloads seems reasonable though conservative, with some lucky workloads being negligible.
+Since these benchmarks were done with an unoptimized proof-of-concept, these can be considered something like worst-case numbers.
 This can be reduced by omitting certain syscalls from stack pivot checking, short-circuiting uninteresting cases such as clone in the thread creation case, and removing the currently extensive debugging output.